 A group of community leaders from the Salt Lake Community Services Council were concerned and determined to find a way that Utahns could provide relief.
 Through their partnership with Africare in Washington D.C., they traveled to Mali to identify the area of greatest need.
 The rural region of Ouelessebougou was selected as a partner not only because of its dire circumstances, but also because it had the greatest potential for long-term sustainable impact.

-The Alliance began by addressing the most basic human needs.
+Ouelessebougou Alliance was founded in 1986 and began by addressing the most basic human needs.
 Drinking and irrigation wells were constructed and healthcare for families was offered.
 In later years, education and economic development programs were added to further opportunities for growth and self-suffiency.
 All programs are locally vetted by the Malian staff in partnership with village leadership.

-Over thirty years later, the Alliance is the longest operating international non-profit serving the impoverished region of Ouelessebougou.
+Over thirty years later, we are the longest operating international non-profit serving the impoverished region of Ouelessebougou.
 This lasting partnership continues to provide effective, sustainable international development work to thousands of villagers.
-The Alliance also facilitates a long-term partnership between communities in Utah and Mali through its sister school partnerships, education programs and community outreach opportunities.
+We also facilitate a long-term partnership between communities in Utah and Mali through its sister school partnerships, education programs and community outreach opportunities.

 The Alliance is committed to assist the people of Ouelessebougou through a long-term development relationship.
 Our purpose is two-fold: